mcauley-penney/visual-whitespace.nvim/readme.md

 ## Credit

-- [This post on the Neovim subreddit](https://www.reddit.com/r/neovim/comments/1b1sv3a/function_to_get_visually_selected_text/), for the logic for the original implementation
+- [This post on the Neovim subreddit](https://www.reddit.com/r/neovim/comments/1b1sv3a/function_to_get_visually_selected_text/), for some of the logic for the original implementation
 - [aaron-p1/match-visual.nvim](https://github.com/aaron-p1/match-visual.nvim)